Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker full control of the device.
+Successful exploitation of these vulnerabilities could allow an attacker to cause a denial-of-service condition or achieve remote code execution

 3. TECHNICAL DETAILS